cosinusoidally/node-napi-compatibility-module/README.md

 # node-napi-compatibility-module
-This retrofits N-API module compatibility to node.js 4.X and 6.X
+This retrofits N-API module compatibility to node.js 4.X and 6.X ** Note this is currently out of sync with upstream.
+I will eventually get around to updating it, but be aware that until then this will be incompatible with modules built against upstream **
 **Warning, the node N-API is still experimental and so is not yet API/ABI stable.
 Use at your own risk.
 You may end up having to rebuild any addons you build using the experimental N-API.**

 The N-API implemenation in this repo is based on a slightly modified version of the N-API implementation provided here: https://github.com/nodejs/node-addon-api/ (based off commit b0f2c6fe59d08f2b0c0bd44a43f3362640b84059)